 Later, Stacy used his wolf-morphing experience for some of the lyrics for the 'Elevators Swan Song LP: Bull of the Woods.
 As far as ill-omened angel that was on stage with him that evening, an image that continued to haunt the guitarist for the rest of his life.
 Stacy recounted many times that the angel revealed to him that three things would happen in his life.
 He said that two of them have already come true and he hoped the third wouldn't.
 The first two were the loss of the love of his life; Nobody to Love - Laurie and going to prison.
 It is speculated that the angel revealed to Stacy that he would die an early death but Stacy took that information to his grave.

 Christopher Bassist, Doug Walden, was there and remembers, "I saw the elevators 3 or 4 times, but they always had the same line up, except for the bull sessions.
 Taylor Hall, Vulcan Gas co. at some theater in the round (they seemed a little lost, with the stage rotating), and maybe???
 Love Street?"

 This gig represented a turning point for the band.
 After this performance, John Ike Walton and Ronnie Leatherman quit the band as he recently said in the 13th Floor Elevators Facebook Group, "Ronnie and I quit this band right after this freak out of Stacy's.
 Pitiful performance."

+Danny Thomas and Dan Galindo were brought in as the new rhythm section and helped birth the 'Elevators' masterpiece - Easter Everywhere.
+However, this line-up also saw the swift downward spiral of Roky Erickson's mental health and eventual arrest and incarceration.
 Additionally, the 13th Floor Elevators never played outside of Texas after this gig.
 They were a "local" band afterwards; the first flush of psychedelic fame, that occurred after Monterey, had passed them by.
 Really, the career of the band now took on the look of a running gun battle with authorities with Erickson's mental health deteriorating rapidly.